 Hematocrit is a measure of the percentage of red blood cells in the body.
 For example: if a person has 50 milliliters (ml) of red blood cells in 100 ml of blood, their hematocrit level is 50%.

 Red blood cells transport oxygen around the body and give blood its characteristic red color.
 In addition to oxygen, they also contain hemoglobin, a protein that binds to oxygen molecules.
-This allows red blood cells to pick up hemoglobin from the lungs and deliver it throughout the body.
+This allows red blood cells to pick up oxygen from the lungs and deliver it throughout the body.

 Having an adequate amount of red blood cells is essential to keep the body’s processes running smoothly.